-When Jenny*, a student from Hampshire, was struggling to make ends meet during term time, she found an err... imaginative, way of making money quickly: She signed up to a fetish site and began selling her used knickers in order to foot even just the bare necessities.
+When Jenny*, a student from Hampshire, was struggling to make ends meet during term time, she looked for a way to make money quickly.

-Speaking to Save the Student, Jenny said she signed up out of sheer financial desperation:
+Jenny told Save the Student that she signed up for the fetish website out of sheer financial desperation:

-Her rent alone is £4,500 a year, whilst her maintenance loan comes in at just £3,300 a year, meaning she has to find an extra £1,200 a year just to cover her rent.
+Her rent alone is £4,500 a year, while her Maintenance Loan comes in at just £3,300 a year, meaning she has to find an extra £1,200 a year just to cover her rent.
 On top of this, she also needs money for food, transport and course costs.

-Jenny initially had to pay up for a £15-a-month subscription to a fetish site, but it wasn't long before she made her monthly fee back (and then some!) as customers began lining up to buy her already-worn wears.
+She initially had to pay up for a £15-a-month subscription to a fetish site, but it wasn't long before she made her monthly fee back (and then some!) as customers began lining up to buy her worn underwear.
 She said:

 Almost immediately I was contacted by individuals who were after some of my 'products', and I quickly saw that there were a lot more options than just underwear.